Careers360 Logo

 Question:10

-If the radius of a cylinder is doubled and height is halved, the volume will be doubled.
+If the radius of a cylinder is doubled and the height is halved, the volume will be doubled.

 Answer: True

-The given statement is: If the radius of a cylinder is doubled and height is halved, the volume will be doubled.
+The given statement is: If the radius of a cylinder is doubled and the height is halved, the volume will be doubled.

-Let original volume be,
+Let the original volume be,

 So,